 Tailwind CSS Button Styles: A Practical Guide

 Buttons are the most interactive element on any page, and they're usually the first component developers build when starting a project.
 Getting them right with Tailwind CSS means thinking through variants, sizes, states, and edge cases upfront.
+(When you're ready to formalize button variants alongside the rest of your tokens, our Tailwind design system guide covers how to slot this into a larger system.)

 Here's how to build a complete button system using nothing but Tailwind utility classes.